Corporación de Servizos Audiovisuais de Galicia

-The Corporación Radio e Televisión de Galicia (CRTVG) is the public broadcaster for the autonomous community of Galicia, Spain.
+The Corporación de Servizos Audiovisuais de Galicia (CSAG), formerly Corporación Radio e Televisión de Galicia (CRTVG), is the public broadcaster for the autonomous community of Galicia, Spain.
+All of its emissions are fully in Galician language.

 Organisation

 CRTVG was created on 11 July 1984 with the Lei de Galicia 9/1984.
 With this law two separate companies were created; Televisión de Galicia, S.A. which is responsible for producing televisual output and Radio Galega, S.A. which produces its radio content.